aliavalera/aliavalera.github.io/essays/finalproject.md

   - Software Engineering
   - Nextjs
 ---
 "SkillSwap" - Student Talent Exchange

-Disclaimer:
-This proposal represents my original thinking and research.
+Disclaimer: This proposal represents my original thinking and research; I leveraged generative AI strictly as a sophisticated editor to polish the delivery of my ideas.
-Generative AI was used only as an editing tool to improve clarity and organization.

 ## Overview

-*The problem:*
-Most students have valuable skills—academic, creative, or practical.
-However, there is no easy, structured way to share them.
-Students also miss opportunities to learn real-world skills from their peers.
+*The problem:* Most students often have valuable skills—academic, creative, or practical—but there is no easy, structured way to share them.
+At the same time, students miss opportunities to learn useful real-world skills from their peers in a collaborative, low-pressure environment.
-Learning outside the classroom can feel unstructured or intimidating.

-*The solution:*
-SkillSwap is an application that allows students to exchange skills through a structured, community-driven platform.
-It expands beyond academic tutoring into all types of knowledge sharing.
-Students can teach skills they are confident in.
-Students can request help in areas they want to improve.
-This creates a balanced system of peer-to-peer learning.
+*The solution:* SkillSwap is an application that allows students to exchange skills with one another through a structured, community-driven platform.
+Instead of focusing only on academic tutoring, SkillSwap expands into all types of knowledge sharing.
+Students can teach skills they are confident in and request help in areas they want to improve, creating a balanced ecosystem of peer-to-peer learning.

 <div class="row" style="display: flex; margin-top: 40px; margin-bottom: 40px;">
   <div class="col">